Sovereign Harbour Residents Association banner

 The annual shingle transfer or 'bypassing' work involves scooping up large quantities of shingle from the South Harbour beaches and then transporting it by truck to the North Harbour beach.

 Shingle builds up on the south side of Sovereign Harbour because the southern harbour arm and the dredged entrance channel prevent the natural drift of shingle onward to the North Harbour beaches.
-This shingle build-up needs to be transferred to replenish the shingle leaving the North Harbour beach.
+This shingle build-up must be transferred to replenish the shingle leaving the North Harbour beach.

-The bypassing is done in the winter and typically lasts a couple of weeks or so.
-Due to the narrowing of the beach frontage by the building of the White Point development on Site 1, for pedestrian safety the beach area is fenced off while the bypassing is being carried out.
+The bypassing is done in the winter and typically lasts two weeks.
+Due to the narrowing of the beach frontage caused by the building of the White Point development on Site 1, the beach area is fenced off for pedestrian safety while the bypassing is being carried out.

-The bypassing is essential to help in the replenishing of the shingle lost by tidal drift from the north beaches that protect the developments, also, without it, the seaward entrance to the harbour would become blocked by the build-up of shingle.
+The bypassing is essential to help replenish the shingle lost by tidal drift from the north beaches that protect the developments; also, without it, the seaward entrance to the harbour would become blocked by the build-up of the shingle.

 PCDL Bypassing Info Sheet...